 The other two children of Daniel Russell II and Mary Lakeman were Samuel B., born September 5, 1849, died July 6, 1857, at 7 years of age, and Annie E., born April 22, 1854, who died at 26 years of age. * The Russell family plot is on the hill between the Old North Burial Ground and Highland Cemetery, to the left of the third flight of steps from the top.

-The house photos below are from a decade ago before the house was refinished, and another from the 1800’s showing no trees on the hill behind the house, which is now completely wooded.
+The house photo below is from the 1800’s showing no trees on the hill behind the house, which is now completely wooded.
 View MACRIS.